- Home

 Success!
 Your reminder has been set.

 It’s currently unclear how much affected customers could be entitled to.
 The FCA has said that once their investigation is completed, customers will be compensated “in an orderly, consistent and efficient way” if evidence of “widespread misconduct” is found.
 However, they have not elaborated on how these payouts will be calculated.
-The investigation is expected to be completed by 25 September 2024 at the earliest.
+The investigation was expected to be completed by 25 September 2024, but this has now been pushed back to May 2025.

 Martin Lewis, founder of Moneysavingexpert, tweeted: “The payout would be either the interest on loans (which is big), the commission (which is big), or the whole loan (which is huge).
 We’re possibly talking thousands back for many”.